-Economic data is pointing towards a global recession deepening in 2009.
+Economic data is pointing towards a worsening global recession in 2009.
 The scale of the slowdown in economic activity, the damage done to the banking system, the losses accumulated in residential real estate and the impairment of household balance sheets call for extraordinary policy measures.
 A more or less global though not entirely concerted policy for dealing with the ailing banking system is already underway.
 It is not working as well as expected or intended.

 Similarly, monetary policy has become more accommodative globally in an effort to revive rapidly slowing economies.
 Monetary policy on its own is insufficient as it addresses the ability and not the intention to spend or invest.
+At the extreme, monetary policy has direct inflationary consequences.

 In a slowing economy, it is individually rational to increase saving at the expense of consumption, and to cut back on investment in capacity, even though it is collectively irrational to do so.
 Enter government.
 Governments will have to spend and invest on behalf of households and companies to stabilize economic growth.
 This approach addresses demand directly but is not without its risks.
 Developed markets now operating below full potential output, are less at risk of direct crowding out.
 Inflationary risks are another matter and may raise funding rates to cause de facto crowding out.

-There are several ways to fund fiscal reflationary efforts.
+There are several ways to fund fiscal deficit spending.
 Taxation is one.
 Developed world taxation is already high and the scope for increases is limited.
 It is risky to argue that increased economic activity may result in increased tax receipts.
-More immediately, cutting taxes may be a necessary element in fiscal deficit spending.
+More immediately, cutting taxes may be necessary.
 Raising taxes on the rich has limited use as the rich are a marginal taxpayer given globalization and the prevalence of tax arbitrage.
-Another way of financing fiscal deficit spending is of course borrowing through the issuance of public debt.
+Borrowing through the issuance of public debt is another avenue.
 This can create the so called crowding out of private investment.
 A third way, is seignorage, which is of course inflationary and historically untenable.
-This may not be the case today and a range of options may be a more appropriate approach.
-There is another way, which is enterprise and investment, a technique established in the form of sovereign wealth funds.
+Enterprise and investment, a technique established in the form of sovereign wealth funds is another way.
 It is unlikely that deficits will be funded by taxation in the middle of a recession.
-If so, it might take the form of highly targeted taxation, or cosmetic taxation, such as an increase in marginal taxes on the rich.
+If so, it might take the form of highly targeted taxation, or cosmetic taxation, such as an increase in top rate marginal taxes.
 If anything, marginal tax rates on consumption and lower income earners is likely to be reduced on the rationale that the marginal propensity to consume out of income decreases with increasing income and wealth.
 This would have a negative impact on tax receipts.

-Financing deficit spending through the printing of money is directly inflationary but has the advantage of immediately supporting asset prices as well.
+Financing deficit spending through the printing of money is directly inflationary but has the advantage of immediately supporting asset prices.
 The cost is in a weaker currency both internally and externally.
 The inflation cost can be high and depending on the prevailing inflationary conditions might not be viable.
-The most natural route is financing deficit spending through borrowing, preferably from future generations.
+The natural route is financing deficit spending through borrowing, effectively from future generations.
 This is the most likely approach most nations will take.
 The impact in the US for example is higher interest rates.
 Once again, the crowding out effect is unlikely to bite as the US economy is clearly below potential.